 - Your channel should include between 7-10 relevant channel keywords.

-I can go on and on, but you can download a complete YouTube channel optimization list here, and tick them off as you go.
+I can go on and on, but you can download my YouTube channel optimization checklist, and tick them off as you go.

 25. Optimize your YouTube videos to maximize your efforts

 YouTube Search Engine Optimization (SEO) is only one of the many aspects of YouTube video optimization.
 To grow your YouTube channel, here are a few more YouTube video optimization tips:

 - Select the most appropriate video category in the video settings